BOARD OF TRUSTEES

 Henry is a science journalist and narcoleptic.
 He studied zoology at Cambridge University, spent a year in the Kalahari Desert working with meerkats before completing a PhD on evolutionary ecology at Sheffield University.
 It was during this time that he first began to notice symptoms of narcolepsy and cataplexy.

 Henry writes on all aspects of biological sciences, has a zoology blog hosted by The Guardian and makes regular contributions to the award-winning BBC Earth website.
 He is an ambassador for the Galapagos Conservation Trust and the editor of their members’ magazine.
 His first popular science book – Lonesome George – was a contender for the Guardian First Book Award and was shortlisted for the Royal Society’s General Book Prize.
 He has written two further books – The Way of the Panda and The Galapagos.
-His latest literary adventure – Sleepyhead – will examine the funny, puzzling, troubling lives of those with pathological patterns of sleep (including narcolepsy, of course) and will be published by Profile Books in 2018.
+His latest literary adventure – Sleepyhead – examines the funny, puzzling, troubling lives of those with pathological patterns of sleep (including narcolepsy, of course) and was published by Profile Books in March 2018.

 Nicola Rule - Operations Manager